betterbrowser/arcfox/README.md

 - Restart firefox.

 ## Known Problems
+Thanks to the beautiful beta-testers, arcfox is improving everyday! this is some of the things we are aware of and working hard to solve!
+Some of they are urgent and are main things to use it and we know that.
+You can know how the project is going on our discord! (link coming soon)

 ### The sidebar tabs names are not updating.
 - I'm trying to solve it (https://github.com/use-arcfox/ar...)
 ### When sidebar close it never open again